bodkan/admixr/vignettes/tutorial.md

 |Khomani_San |Yoruba |Vindija |Chimp |  0.0066| 0.006292|  1.051| 16168| 15955| 487564|
 |Mbuti       |Yoruba |Vindija |Chimp | -0.0005| 0.006345| -0.074| 15751| 15766| 487642|

-We can see that this `data.frame` object contains all the input information, but contains additional columns:
+We can see that in addition to the input information, this `data.frame` contains additional columns:

 - `D` - $D$ statistic value
 - `stderr` - standard error of the $D$ statistic from the block jackknife
-- `Zscore` - $Z$ significance value
+- `Zscore` - $Z$-zscore value (number of standard errors the $D$ is from 0, i.e. how strongly do we reject the null hypothesis of no admixture)
 - `BABA`/`ABBA` - counts of observed site patterns
 - `nsnps` - number of SNPs used for the calculation in this row

-The format of output tables from other other `admixr` functions is very similar.
+Output tables from other `admixr` functions follow a very similar format.

-While we could certainly make some inferences straight from this table by looking at the $Z$ scores, tables in general are not the best representation of this kind of data, especially as the number of samples increases.
-This is how we can use the [`ggplot2`](https://ggplot2.tidyverse.org) package to plot the results:
+While we could certainly make some inferences straight from this table by looking at the $Z$-scores, tables in general are not the best representation of this kind of data, especially as the number of samples increases.
+This is how we can use the [`ggplot2`](https://ggplot2.tidyverse.org) package to plot the
+results:

 ```r